 Background…

-As well as being a past chair of the British Academy of Management Sustainable and Responsible Business special interest group, she has served a term as an elected non-professorial member of the University of Edinburgh Senatus Academicus.
+During her academic career, Dr Ivory was the Director of the Centre for Business, Climate Change, and Sustainability (B-CCaS), a Visiting Professor at Melbourne Business School, Chair of the British Academy of Management Sustainable and Responsible Business special interest group, and served as an elected non-professorial member of the University of Edinburgh Senatus Academicus.

 Sarah_Ivory_Speaking_GCB Awards.jpg

-Additionally, she is a popular speaker at corporate events such as practitioner conferences and staff forums and training.
-This includes events at NatWest Group, Baillie Gifford, Crown Estates Scotland, Horizontal, Story, and more.
+A popular contributor to corporate events, Dr Ivory has spoken at and MC’ed practitioner conferences, dinners, and staff forums at organisations including NatWest Group, Baillie Gifford, Crown Estates Scotland, Horizontal, Story, Royal London Group, and more.

 Rather than passively impart information, Sarah encouraged vibrant debate within classes